misbah1408/YenCafe/README.md

 - **Order Details**: Users can view the details of their placed orders, including order items, total amount, and status.
 - **Order Status**: Users can track the status of their orders, whether it's confirmed, in preparation, or out for delivery.
 - **Admin Panel**: Admin users have access to a dashboard where they can perform CRUD operations on food items, orders, and users.
 They can also update the delivery status of orders.
+- **Edit Feature**: Admin users can edit existing food items, including updating details and images.
+- **Create New Item**: Admin users can create new food items with necessary details and images.

 ## Technologies Used
 - **MongoDB**: Database for storing user, order, and food item information.